vlm-run/vlmrun-cookbook/README.md

 <br>
 </div>

-Welcome to **VLM Run Cookbook**, a comprehensive collection of examples and notebooks demonstrating the power of structured visual understanding using the VLM Run platform.
+Welcome to **[VLM Run](https://vlm.run) Cookbook**, a comprehensive collection of examples and notebooks demonstrating the power of structured visual understanding using the [VLM Run Platform](https://app.vlm.run).
 This repository hosts practical examples and tutorials for extracting structured data from images, videos, and documents using Vision Language Models (VLMs).

 ### 💡 Why Use This Cookbook?